kevando/chaz-app/ROADMAP.md

  - Removed currentRec (for now) and recView loads from redux list

 ### 0.7.7
+This version will focus on better data in better rec/recr/grade adds that work with the onboarding

+look into migrating firebase data, adding firebase analytics too

 Add these notes to Trello for Austen to see timeout to loading recs from firebase/login to give app a sense of caedance (ux/onboarding)